-- Structuring the Home Environment — The Lived Environment
+Dementia: Structuring the Home Environment - The Lived Environment

-The study days will present an integrated and enabling approach to structuring the home environment for people with dementia through the combination of interventions to reduce the demands of tasks and environments and interventions and techniques to facilitate the meaningful independence and wellbeing of the person with dementia.
+These study days will present an integrated and enabling approach to structuring the home environment for people with dementia through the combination of interventions to reduce the demands of tasks and environments and interventions and techniques to facilitate the meaningful independence and wellbeing of the person with dementia.

-This will include collaborative and enabling educational and practical interventions with carers, as well as consideration of the roles assistive technology, physical adaptations and communication and language play in creating an enabling environment to help maintain and enhance wellbeing for people with dementia and their carers.
+Attendees can anticipate collaborative and enabling educational and practical interventions with carers, as well as consideration of the roles assistive technology, physical adaptations and communication and language play in creating an enabling environment to help maintain and enhance wellbeing for people with dementia and their carers.

 Upon successful completion of this day, students will be able to:

 - evaluate the evidence base and rationale for interventions designed to maintain people with dementia in the home environment and support/enable carers